Iyswariya-k/IoT-Smart-Helmet/README.md

 **Iyswariya K**

-B.E.
-Electronics and Communication Engineering
+Electronics and Communication Engineering Graduate

 Currently pursuing a Diploma in Embedded Systems

+Interested in Embedded Systems, Embedded C, IoT, and Firmware Development.